-kW to Amps Calculator logo
+kW to Amps Logo

-kW to Amps Calculator
+kW to Amps

-kW to Amps & Amps to kW Calculator
+kW to Amps

 DC, single-phase, and three-phase (L-L / L-N) with unit pickers and power factor.
 Results update instantly.